alonitac/DevOpsBootcampUPES/tutorials/docker_images.md

 2. Increment the `MINOR` version when you **add functionality** in a backward compatible manner.
 3. Increment the `PATCH` version when you make backward compatible **bug fixes**.

-### Spot check
+> ### :pencil2: Test yourself
+>

-Assume you have an app exposing an API for your clients.
+> Assume you have an app exposing an API for your clients.
 For each of the following changes, decide the increment:
+>

-Given version `1.14.0`:
+> Given version `1.14.0`:
+>

-1. What is the next version after a variable name refactor?
+> 1. What is the next version after a variable name refactor?
-2. What is the next version after adding a new endpoint to the api?
+> 2. What is the next version after adding a new endpoint to the api?
-3. What is the next version after changing the api endpoint from `/uploading` to `/upload`.
+> 3. What is the next version after changing the api endpoint from `/uploading` to `/upload`.

-### Solution

-1. `1.14.1`
-2. `1.15.0`
-3. `2.0.0`

 ## Image manipulations